Frequently Asked Questions

-Great Hearts Online - Arizona is a stand-alone academy.
+Great Hearts Online - Arizona and Great Hearts Online- Texas are stand-alone academies.
 Your student’s enrollment in GH Online will mean they unenroll from their existing brick and mortar Great Hearts academy.

 Q. What are the transfer policies between Great Hearts Online and a Great Hearts brick-and-mortar academy?

 If a student transfers to Great Hearts Online from a Great Hearts brick-and-mortar academy, that student loses her/his seat at the brick-and-mortar academy.
 The same is true for a student transferring from Great HEarts Online to a Great Hearts brick-and-mortar academy.
 Students who have attended a Great Hearts academy (online or brick-and-mortar) for one year may use a transfer priority.
 While a transfer priority does not guarantee enrollment at the school of choice, it does prioritize the student on the waitlist.

 Q. What kind of Exceptional Student Services (ESS) will be provided and how will they be delivered?

 As with all Great Hearts schools, we support the needs of our students.
 We have a strong Special Education team, provide services as indicated in the IEPs, serve students with Dyslexia and our English Language learners.
 It is our goal to provide this robust Liberal Arts education to all who come and we want to help our scholars grow, by providing the support they need.

 Q. What do future years look like for Great Hearts Online?